MSc Forensic Psychology

 Entry requirements

 Applicants are required to hold a second class honours degree (or recognised equivalent qualification).
 Applicants should have a degree in psychology or from a similar subject area (e.g. Criminology).
-Applicants need to hold Graduate Basis for Chartership by the BPS.
+Applicants need to be eligible for Graduate Basis for Chartership with the BPS.
 Applicants whose degree is not accredited by the British Psychological Society (some psychology degrees and degrees from other disciplines) will be required to complete an MSc Psychology (Conversion) programme first, before applying for this programme.

 Tuition fees